-- No to Bribe.
-It’s absolutely banned to accept offered bribes.
-You might take it only after talking it through with your service manager.
+- Not to Bribe.
+It’s absolutely banned to accept bribes.
+You may only take it after talking it through with your service manager.

 So, if you are a maintenance professional and do a flawless job, but you also follow these etiquette tips, you’ll be a great pro to hire.
-Your behaviour will show that the company you work for is reliable and has integrity.
-How about if you are the customer and you need a repair worker to fix whatever damage in your abode?
-You should again stick to behaviour rules.
+Your behavior will show that the company you work for is reliable and has integrity.
+What if you are the customer, and you need a repair worker to fix whatever damage is in your abode?
+You should again stick to behavior rules.

 Tips for Good Manners when a Repairman is at Your Home